 World champions in freediving unite their efforts to protect and rehabilitate coral reefs

-Ocean Quest Global is proud to announce that three freediving champions and ocean lovers have joined its campaign as ambassadors to protect and rehabilitate coral reefs.
+Ocean Quest Global is proud to have three freediving champions and ocean lovers serving as its ambassadors for this campaign.

 William Trubridge (New Zealand / United Kingdom)

 In 2005 William Trubridge was the first freediver to dive at Dean’s Blue Hole, now recognised as the world’s premier freediving venue, and site of the annual Vertical Blue event.
 There he broke his first world record in the discipline of CNF (Constant Weight No Fins) in April 2007, diving to 81m.
 Since then he has broken this record multiple times.
 In 2010 he became the first human to descend to 100m (330 feet) in CNF during Project Hector, an event aimed at bringing awareness to the plight of New Zealand’s critically endangered Hector’s and Maui’s Dolphins species.
 In July 2016 he furthered this record to 102m (334 feet) as part of the Steinlager “Born to Defy” project, which was broadcast live to New Zealand television.